Property Investment · Last updated 2 June 2026

 Gestoria

 A gestoria is a Spanish administrative professional who handles the paperwork side of property transactions: registrations, taxes, bureaucracy.
-For foreign buyers especially, using a good gestoria is essential.
+For foreign buyers especially, using a competent gestoria is essential.
 They ensure everything is filed correctly and on time.
-Costs are typically 600-1,500 euros for a standard transaction.
+Industry estimates suggest fees of roughly €600 to €1,500 for a standard transaction.

 Notario